 Move to the next segment between the C6 and C7 spinous processes to address the cutaneous branch of the C7 spinal nerve with the same combination of techniques.
 This part is shown in the video.

-Before applying friction, be sure to stretch the skin over the area addressed here.
+Before applying friction, ensure that the skin is stretched over the area addressed here.
 Also, at the end apply electric vibration in the permanent, fixed mode to these two areas.

 If cutaneous reflex zones and/or connective tissue zones are detected, it is the application of their treatment (see below) that should constitute the end of this step.

 Step 3.
 Work on the anterior neck.
-The patient is positioned on the back.
+The patient is positioned on their back.

-The practitioner must be very careful on the anterior neck.
+The practitioner must be cautious of the anterior neck.
 An already inflamed brachial plexus finds itself just underneath the fingertips.
-Thus, any technique on the anterior neck must be applied within a short time frame and efficiently, so as to minimize potential irritation of the brachial plexus.
-This relates as well to the amount of pressure applied, which has to be within the comfort level of the patient.
+Thus, any technique applied to the anterior neck must be performed within a short timeframe and efficiently to minimize potential irritation of the brachial plexus.
+This also relates to the pressure applied, which must be within the patient’s comfort level.

 Pay attention to the location of the trigger point in the anterior scalene muscle.
-This area is very important for upcoming steps.
+This area is critical to the subsequent steps.
 The trigger point is located in the middle of the anterior scalene muscle, between the clavicle and mastoid process, underneath the posterior edge of the sternocleidomastoid muscle.
 Thus, to access the trigger point, the practitioner should push the posterior edge of the sternocleidomastoid muscle forward.

-In the video, the index finger indicates the area of the trigger point and the thumb shows the mobilization of the sternocleidomastoid muscle.
-As you can see, the pressure directed horizontally and the bulged tissue in front of the thumb is the sternocleidomastoid muscle which has been pushed forward.
+In the video, the index finger indicates the trigger point, and the thumb indicates mobilization of the sternocleidomastoid muscle.
+As you can see, the pressure is directed horizontally, and the bulged tissue in front of the thumb is the sternocleidomastoid muscle, which has been pushed forward.

 After turning the patient onto his or her back, and before addressing the anterior neck, work on the posterior neck and shoulders for one minute employing effleurage and moderate friction.
 This will afford the patient time to adapt to the new position.